Hexagram 50:

 mìnga, the higher law, purpose, order, power

-Fire over wood: the image of the caldron.
+Fire over wood: The image of the Cauldron.
 Thus the superior man consolidates his fate by making his position correct.
-The fate depends on wood below—as long as there is fuel, the fire burns above.
-Maintain the foundation, and the cultural work continues.

 Historical Context